-Equip Super believes that incorporation of ESG factors into its investment decision making is an essential component in meeting fiduciary obligations to members.
+Equip Super believes that incorporation of ESG factors into its investment processes and decision-making is fundamental in achieving investment success.

-We take an integrated approach to the consideration of ESG factors across all asset classes (with the exception of the cash asset class), as relevant to the investment type and decision including risk and return considerations.
+The consideration of ESG factors across asset classes takes into account relevancy to the investment type and decision including risk and return considerations.

 In selecting investment managers, Equip Super is mindful of the general risk characteristics of each asset class and of the investment styles or approaches of each of the managers that it appoints.
-As part of the manager appointment and review processes, we will assess information on manager approaches to ESG integration and active ownership.
-The level of ESG integration included in an investment manager's strategy and the individual investment manager's capabilities are factors we consider as part of our investment manager selection process.
-Once appointed, we may monitor how asset managers integrate ESG and sustainability considerations across portfolio assets and their stewardship activities.
+As part of the manager appointment and review processes, we will assess information on manager approaches to ESG integration (including if and how material ESG factors are determined and used to make investment decisions) as well as active ownership (for example, how they engage with investee companies).

+Once appointed, we may monitor how investment managers integrate ESG and sustainability considerations across portfolio assets and their stewardship activities.

-As active owners, we use our ownership rights to engage with investee assets and companies as well as with our investment managers, regarding governance, policies and management practices in order to promote sound investment outcomes.
+As active owners, we use our ownership rights to engage with and encourage governance, policies and management practices at investee assets that may improve investment outcomes.

 Due to the number and diversity of assets in our portfolio, the majority of engagement activities are undertaken by our investment managers, on behalf of Equip Super.

 For some listed shares and corporate fixed interest investments, engagement is also undertaken through industry initiatives and service provider partners.
 From time to time, we may also undertake direct engagement with corporate entities in which the Fund has invested or may become invested.